dandavies23/jargon-unchained/README.md

 ![Better scoring cyan](readme/better-scoring-cyan.png)

 Elsewhere in the site the [Materialize color scale](https://materializecss.com/color.html) darken/lighten is used to offer consistency within an acceptable range.
 For alerts a black text on blue was chosen.
-Elsewhere Materialize’s dark green was used for action icons/buttons and red are used for delete warning.
+Materialize’s dark green was used for action icons/buttons and red are used for delete warning.

 # Features